proinsias/proinsias.github.io/_posts/2021/2021-05-21-nix-sponge-soaks-up-standard-input-and-writes-it-to-a-file.md

 > **sponge** reads standard input and writes it out to the specified file.
 Unlike a shell redirect,
 > sponge soaks up all its input before opening the output file.
-> This allows constricting pipelines that read from and write to the same file.
+> This allows constructing pipelines that read from and write to the same file.
 >
 > If no output file is specified, sponge outputs to stdout.